mhpi/dHBV2.0/README.md

 <br>

 ## Issues:
-For questions, concerns, bugs, etc., please reach out by posting an issue on the [dMG repo](https://github.com/mhpi/generic_deltaModel/issues).
+For questions, concerns, bugs, etc., please reach out by posting an issue here or on the [δMG repo](https://github.com/mhpi/generic_deltaModel/issues).